Philology 3: History of the English Language (or equivalent), and preferably also the course Language & Linguistics: Tools and Methods.

 Mode of instruction

-Students will have successfully passed the course if the average course mark is a 6 or higher.
+Students will have successfully passed the course if the average course grade is a 6 or higher, and the paper and the presentation are at least a 5.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.